pm8k/Spomato/README.md

 playlist-read-private, playlist-modify-private, and user-library-read.

-You can find the [Spotify Authorization flow here](https://developer.spotify.com/documentation/general/guides/authorization-guide/) and you can find the [Spotipy implmentation here](https://spotipy.readthedocs.io/en/2.12.0/#authorization-code-flow)
+You can find the [Spotify Authorization flow here](https://developer.spotify.com/documentation/general/guides/authorization-guide/) and you can find the [Spotipy implementation here](https://spotipy.readthedocs.io/en/2.12.0/#authorization-code-flow).

 ## Using Spomato

-### Create a Spomato object with the provided access token:
+### Create a Spomato object with a Spotify Access Token:

 Create a Spomato object providing your token.
 ```